 Part 1 - Introduction

-Commence and Evaluation

-: Summary and Explanation The Council's Constitution
+Summary and Explanation

 i.
+The Council's Constitution

 ii.
 What is in the Constitution?

 iii.
 How the Council Operates

 iv.
 How Decisions are Made

-V. Overview and Scrutiny
+٧. Overview and Scrutiny

 vi.
 The Council's Officers

 vii Citizens' Rights

 viii.
 Other Public Bodies

 Part 2 - Articles of the Constitution

 1. Article 1: The Constitution

 1.1 Powers of the Council

 1.2 The Constitution

 1.3 Purpose of the Constitution

 1.4 Suspension of the Constitution

 1.5 Duty to monitor and review the Constitution

 1.6 Protocol for monitoring and reviewing the Constitution by the Monitoring Officer

+1.7
-1.7 Approval of changes to the Constitution

-1.8 Changes to Part 3 of the Constitution
+1.8 Approval of changes to the Constitution Changes to Part 3 of the Constitution

 1.9 Interpretation

 1.10 Publication

 1.11 Executive Arrangements

-= ZACCULTO / Wangemente

 2. Article 2: Citizens and the Council

 2.1 Citizens' Rights

-Olizono i tignio

 3. Article 3: Members of the Council

 3.1 Composition and Eligibility

 3.2 Election and Terms of Office of Members

 3.3 The Nolan Principles: The seven principles of public life

 3.4 Roles and Responsibilities of the Chairman of the Council

 3.5 Roles and Responsibilities of the Vice-Chairman of the Council

 3.6 Roles and Responsibilities of the Leader of the Council

 3.7 Roles and Responsibilities of the Deputy Leader of the Council

 3.8 Roles and Responsibilities of all Members

 3.9 Rights and Duties of Members

 3.10 Conduct of Members

 3.11 Allowances

 4. Article 4: Officers

 4.1 General

-4.0 The Molen Dringiples: The seven principles of public life
+4.0 The Malen Dringinless The server principles of well in life

 4.2 The Nolan Principles: The seven principles of public life

-Chief Officers
+4.3 Chief Officers

 4.4 Statutory Officers

-4.5 Structure Functions of the Hood of Roid Sonies
+4.5 Structure

 4.6 Functions of the Head of Paid Service

 4.7 Functions of the Monitoring Officer

 4.8 Functions of the Chief Finance Officer/S.151 Officer

 4.9 Duty to provide sufficient resources to the Monitoring Officer and Head of Paid Service

-4.10 0 Functions of the Scrutiny Officer
+4.10 Functions of the Scrutiny Officer

 5. Article 5: Decision Making

 5.1 Responsibility for Decision Making

 5.2 Principles of Decision Making

 5.3 Types of Decision

 5.4 Decision Making by the Full Council

 5.5 Decision Making by the Cabinet

 5.6 Decision Making by Overview and Scrutiny Committees

 5.7 Decision Making by other Committees and Sub-Committees established

 by the Council

 5.8 Decision Making in a quasi judicial capacity

 6. Article 6: The Full Council

 6.1 Functions of the Full Council

 6.2 The Policy Framework

 6.3 The Budget

 6.4 Council Meetings

 7. Article 7: The Cabinet

 7.1 Composition of the Cabinet

 7.2 The Leader

 7.3 The Deputy Leader and Cabinet Members

 7.4 Powers of the Executive and Terms of Reference of the Cabinet

 7.5 Roles and Responsibilities of all Cabinet Members

 7.6 Roles and Responsibilities of Deputies to Cabinet Members

 7.7 Cabinet Proceedings

 7.8 Responsibility for Executive Functions

 7.9 Cabinet Committees

 8. Article 8: Council Committees

 8.1 Council Committees

-• Auticle O. Overview and Compting Competition

 9. Article 9: Overview and Scrutiny Committees

 9.1 Functions of the Overview and Scrutiny Committees

 9.2 Membership

 9.3 Chairmen of Overview and Scrutiny Committees

 9.4 Roles and Responsibilities of the Overview and Scrutiny Committees

 9.5 The Overview and Scrutiny Committees